DavesCodeMusings/home-automation/README.md

     homeassistant   16 minutes ago   Up 16 minutes nginx_hass      nginx                                      "/docker-entrypoint.…"   nginx           16 minutes ago   Up 16 minutes             0.0.0.0:8080->80/tcp, :::8080->80/tcp, 0.0.0.0:8443->443/tcp, :::8443->443/tcp
 ```

+> Remeber, you need to be in the Docker Compose project directory for this to work.
+(The same directory as the compose.yml file.)

 MORE TO COME!